jiiwang/GeneralizedSVD.jl/README.md

 # GSVD_julia
-Cosine-sine decomposition and Generalized SVD in julia
+Cosine-sine decomposition and Generalized SVD in Julia